How Marijuana Addiction Impacts Couples and Relationships

 Hidden Effects Of Marijuana Addiction

-There are many negative effects of marijuana addiction that can easily be overlooked or not even seen as being connected to the drug use.
+There are many negative effects of marijuana addiction that can easily be overlooked or not even seen as being connected to drug use.

 Consider, for instance, the man whose wife has cancer.